 - YOUR PART IS DONE!!!

-- We will file the divorce papers with the court and serve them on your spouse via certified mail at the address you provide us;
+- We will file the divorce papers with the court and serve them on your spouse;

 - Once served, your spouse will have 30 days to file an answer.
 In most cases no answer is filed.